lingqiz/lingqiz.github.io/index.md

 Hi there!
 Welcome to my website!

 My name is Ling-Qi Zhang.
 I am currently a [Theory Fellow](https://www.janelia.org/our-research/overview/theory-fellows) at [Janelia Research Campus](https://www.janelia.org/).
 I am fascinated by how biological systems can solve challenging computational problems with remarkable efficiency.
 I take a normative approach in my research, thinking about how the brain can best achieve the behavioral goals of animals under various biological constraints.
+At Janelia, I collaborate closely with experimentalists to develop models of animal behavior in naturalistic environment.

 Previously, I received my Ph.D. from the University of Pennsylvania, working with [David Brainard](https://color.psych.upenn.edu/) and [Alan Stocker](https://www.sas.upenn.edu/~astocker/lab/index.php).
 I also hold an M.A. in Statistics from Penn.

-Before that, I got my B.E. in Computer Science, from Southern University of Science and Technology, which was newly established in 2011 in Shenzhen, China ([Here is a short story about our university](http://www.nature.com/news/chinese-university-wins-degree-of-freedom-1.10631)).
+Before that, I got my B.E. in Computer Science from Southern University of Science and Technology, which was newly established in 2011 in Shenzhen, China ([Here is a short story about our university](http://www.nature.com/news/chinese-university-wins-degree-of-freedom-1.10631)).

  See below for some of my projects!